Mikask1/Instagram-Post-Scraper-Module/README.md

 # Instagram-Scraper
-Scrapes accounts that are accessible to the account.
+Uses selenium to scrape profiles that are accessible to the account

 ## Setup
 ### Install Dependencies